codex-storage/codex-research/evaluations/eigenlayer.md

 be shared with a number of other protocols (§3.4.1).
-Codex uses part of the slashed stake to incentivize repair, which would not be possible with restaking, because the stake only becomes available in Eigenlayer after the validator stops validating the beacon chain, and withdraws its collatoral.
+Codex uses part of the slashed stake to incentivize repair, which would not be possible with restaking, because the stake only becomes available in Eigenlayer after the validator stops validating the beacon chain, and withdraws its collateral.
 That is, if the stake hasn't already been slashed by the beacon chain.
 Also, the hardware requirements for running an Ethereum validator are sufficiently different from the requirements of running a Codex provider, that we do not expect there to be many